jtjeseo/KentuckyGirl/README.md

 Feel free to look around.
 There is a JS function on the update page and also has a mobile version on smaller screens.

-This repo is a project for the Front-End Web Development course offered by Code Louisville and Treehouse.

 The preview of this site is available **[HERE](https://jtjeseo.github.io/KentuckyGirl "The Kentucky Girl")**.

 ## Javascript Functionality